70 Words (and Phrases) You’re Probably Using All Wrong

 You’re welcome to use the word “entitled” to describe someone who believes him or herself to be inherently deserving of special treatment.
 But if you use it interchangeably with the word “titled,” you’re doing it wrong.
 Instead, just say “titled,” as in “that book, titled The Leftovers, was made into an HBO series.”
-Speaking of book titles, have a laugh at these surprisingly awful book titles to world-famous books.

 If you’re trying to say that someone is “very famous,” then you’re using the wrong word.
 “Infamous” means “famous for a negative reason.”
 Thus, the Joker is infamous for his malicious ways and his evil laugh, while Batman is famous for solving crimes in the city of Gotham.